CloudCannon/rosey/docs/content/docs/_index.md

 ## Generating the source translation file

-At a high level, Rosey offers two main commands: `generate` and `build`; The `generate` command is our starting point, which will generate our base translation file.
-For a simple site, we might now have the following directory structure after our build:
+At a high level, Rosey offers two main commands: `generate` and `build`; Rosey's `generate` command is our starting point, which will generate our base translation file.
+For our simple Eleventy site, we should now have the following directory structure after running a build:

 {{< tree >}}
 .eleventy.js
 package.json
 _includes/
 >> _layouts/
-   >> default.liquid
+   >> home.liquid
 +_site/
 +>> index.html
 index.liquid